kenatiod/MUT/Understanding Machine Understanding.md

 To address these limitations, researchers and practitioners are exploring new approaches to AI evaluation that aim to be more comprehensive, adaptive, and context-aware.
 One promising direction is the development of open-ended, multi-dimensional benchmarks that assess a range of cognitive abilities, from language comprehension and reasoning to perception and social intelligence. [](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2023.1277861/full)

-{Insert timeline of the evolution of AI evaluation methods, leading up to the development of the MUTT.}
+{ Insert timeline of the evolution of AI evaluation methods, leading up to the development of the MUTT }

 The MUTT, as envisioned by Alice and Bob, is an example of such a benchmark.
 By incorporating a diverse suite of evaluations spanning multiple domains and modalities, the MUTT seeks to provide a more holistic assessment of an AI system's understanding capabilities.
 This approach aligns with the growing recognition in the AI community that evaluating intelligence requires moving beyond narrow, task-specific metrics to more general, flexible measures. [](https://arxiv.org/abs/2112.12387)